← All posts

 The right approach: MCP vault injection

 An MCP vault manager sits between Claude and your credentials.
 Claude asks the vault to run commands on its behalf.
 The vault decrypts secrets locally and injects them into the subprocess environment.
-Claude gets the command output.
-The secret value never enters Claude’s context.
+Claude gets the command output — not the secret value.

 OpaqueVault is built specifically for this pattern.
 Here’s how to set it up.